 - It is secure.
 By default there is no PHP in templates so injecting malicious code into your sites is tricky.

 - It is lightweight.
 Everything is stripped back and bare so it does only what is necessary to get the job of rendering a page done.
-For everything else there are a wealth of plugins or admin side themes.
+For everything else there are a wealth of plugins or themes.

 - It uses tag-based rendering so pages can remain small, allowing the tags to handle the complexity that other publishing systems require you to code in PHP.
 Great for designers and non-coders alike.